 How much did the world’s most expensive diamond was sold for?

 In 2013, the Pink Star was put up for auction by Sotheby’s, one of the world’s oldest auction houses.
 Auctioneer David Bennett explained, “The pink diamond, I have no hesitation in saying, is a truly amazing royal stone, fit for any royal collection, fit for any museum collection.”
 The stone was bought by diamond cutter Isaac Wolf for a record breaking $83 million.
-Wolf renamed the diamond to the “Pink Dream.”
+Wolf decided to rename the diamond the “Pink Dream.”

 However, Wolf and his investors defaulted on their payments and lost ownership of the diamond.
 The Pink Star then became part of Sotheby’s inventory at the cost of $60 million dollars because the auction house guaranteed this amount to the Pink Star’s original seller.
 With the diamond in their possession Sotheby’s valued the Pink Star at $73 million.
 A representative of Sotheby’s stated, “In the meantime, we are comfortable with our valuation and see real value in owning the diamond at this price.”

 After years of unsuccessfully trying to sell the Pink Star, Sotheby’s put the diamond up for auction again in Hong Kong.
 Jewelry expert Tobias Kormind stated that Sotheby’s decision to sell the Pink Diamond in Hong Kong is “writing a new chapter in its story by offering it for sale in Hong Kong, now a global epicenter for the world’s wealthy.”
 Within five minutes of fierce bidding competition between three prospective buyers over the phone, the Pink Star was sold.